Ice Sculptor

 Wouldn't this all be much easier for a machine to do?
 Like why wouldn't a sculpting company just make huge molds for swans, ice luges, chandeliers, or whatever the most common requests are?

-Asked by whoishomerrr over 11 years ago
+Asked by whoishomerrr about 12 years ago

 Good question; you would think that molding ice sculptures would be the way to go, but it turns out there are some difficulties with molding ice.
 It usually doesn't turn out as clear as a carved sculpture and you can't get the same level of lasting detail.
 It also takes a couple days to freeze a larger molded piece, while most carved sculptures can be created in a couple of hours or less.
 On top of that, you have to have a LOT of molds to cover a large portion of the requests and those molds take up a lot of space.
 And if the client wants something just a little different than what you have, you're out of luck unless you're willing to get another mold made (which is expensive).
 In short, hand carving is much more flexible and faster than the molding approach.
 That said, molded ice does occasionally play a part in the sculptures that I create.
 But there's another method that has a better chance of displacing human carvers and that's using a programmable CNC machine, which is basically one step away from a robot ice carver.
 These machines have become very popular because of their precision and flexibility.
 They're most often used to engrave logos or designs into the ice and they're so much more precise than a human carver that I can almost always tell if one was used just by looking at the sculpture.
 We use CNC machines for some of the things we do and plan to use them more in the future.
 I think the best way to go is to mix the methods, using whichever method works the best for the sculpture that you're making at the time.